Tegan McGrady

-Tegan Ann McGrady (born October 11, 1997) is an American professional soccer player who plays as a defender for Portland Thorns FC of the National Women's Soccer League.
+Tegan Ann McGrady (born October 11, 1997) is an American professional soccer player who plays as a defender.

-Early life
+Early life and education

 McGrady was raised in San Jose, California and attended Santa Teresa High School.
 While at Santa Teresa, she was a three-sport student-athlete who competed in track and field and tennis in addition to soccer.
 During her sophomore year, McGrady was suspended from high school play by the California Interscholastic Federation and missed games in the CIF Central Coast Section playoffs for participation in unsanctioned United States women's national soccer team camp games.

 McGrady later attended Stanford University and played for the Stanford Cardinal women's soccer team.
 She was a member of the 2017 national championship team.

 Club career

 Washington Spirit

 Washington Spirit drafted McGrady with the No. 7 overall pick in the 2019 NWSL College Draft and subsequently signed her to a standard contract on March 4, 2019.

 McGrady spent much of her rookie season struggling with injuries and made only 6 appearances, 5 of them starts.

 Her second NWSL season was abbreviated due to the COVID-19 pandemic; however, McGrady started in all five of the Spirit's 2020 NWSL Challenge Cup matches.
 McGrady missed the 2020 NWSL Fall Series due to a foot injury.

 In October 2020, the Spirit re-signed McGrady to a new two-year contract with a club option for an additional 12 months.